ChuDragon/JS-proj-rovers/README.md

 ### Project: Mars Dashboard

 ## Student Developer: Roman Chuyan
-The focus of this project was practicing functional JavaScript programming: use pure functions, icluding higher-order functions and IEFE.
+The focus of this project was practicing functional JavaScript programming: use pure functions, icluding higher-order functions.
 Another objective was becoming comfortable working with, reshaping, and accessing information from complex API responses.
 I attempt to follow the ES6 syntax, and to adhere to best practices on variable declaration and comments.
 This is a learning project (not meant for production), focusing on mastering the concepts rather than perfecting the app.